-(46) Compared to joint-venture and reciprocal access models, one-way access models - in which only one a single operator15 deploys the network infrastructure and offers all co-investors access to its network - are in general more flexible regarding the potential for late entry of additional co-investors and regarding the potential to increase the participation of an existing co-investor.
+(51) Compared to joint-venture and reciprocal access models, one-way access models - in which only one single operator deploys the network infrastructure and offers all co-investors access to its network - are in general more flexible regarding the potential for late entry of additional co-investors and regarding the potential to increase the participation of an existing co-investor.
 Therefore, there should be no need to limit the requirements regarding the openness of the offer.

-2.2.1.4.
+3.2.1.4.
 Mixed-form models

-(47) As previously stated, co-investment vehicles might also be designed as a mix of the above-mentioned types of co-investments.
+(52) As previously stated, co-investment vehicles might also be designed as a mix of the above-mentioned types of co-investments.
 As an example, in joint-venture and reciprocal access models, guaranteeing that the offer to co-invest is open at any moment during the lifetime of the network might only be possible by offering additional one-way access to potential late co-investors.

-2.2.2.
+3.2.2.
 Lifetime of the network

-- (48) BEREC notes that, as each network is unique (in terms of geographic scope and coverage, in terms of usage of parts/components and in terms of offered services), it is impossible to provide precise parameters that apply universally to the span of time of a network. - (49) There are different approaches to the concept of "lifetime of the network": for example, there is a difference between technical and commercial lifetime of the network.
-BEREC considers that, for the purposes of Article 76, the lifetime of the network can only be understood with reference to the expected life of the commercial co-investment scheme, as set in the co-investment agreement, during which the network is fully operative, rather than the technical operating lifetime of any of the network components (that is likely longer than the commercial lifetime). - (50) BEREC considers that the expected commercial lifetime of the co-investment scheme should be included in the proposal made by the SMP operator as part of the submission for regulatory exemptions under Article 76.
-This expected commercial lifetime would then inform decisions on the exemption and the NRA assessment of the suitability of the offer in terms of factors such as the openness of the co-investment scheme. - (51) The lifetime of the network can, therefore, not be shorter than the period established for the binding co-investment commitments approved by the NRA, according to Article 79 (3), 2nd subparagraph.
+- (53) BEREC notes that as each network is unique (in terms of geographic scope and coverage, in terms of usage of parts/components and in terms of offered services), it is impossible to provide precise parameters that apply universally to the span of time of a network. - (54) There are different approaches to the concept of "lifetime of the network": for example, there is a difference between technical and commercial lifetime of the network.
+BEREC considers that, for the purposes of Article 76, the lifetime of the network can only be understood with reference to the expected life of the commercial co-investment scheme during which the network is fully operative, rather than the technical operating lifetime of any of the network components (that is likely longer than the commercial lifetime). - (55) BEREC considers that the expected commercial lifetime of the co-investment scheme should be included in the proposal made by the SMP operator as part of the submission for regulatory exemptions under Article 76.
+This expected lifetime would then inform decisions on the exemption and the NRA assessment of the suitability of the offer in terms of factors such as the openness of the co-investment scheme.

-15 In the context of Article 76 this operator has SMP.
+&lt;sup>20 In the context of Article 76 this operator has SMP.

-2.3.
-Guidelines on Article 76 Paragraph 1 Point B)
+3.3.
+Guidelines on Article 76 Par 1 Point B)